oppieenthusiast/oppieenthusiast/README.md

 @SONNELLINOENTHUSIAST as im guessing here the Mafioso enthusiast
 @planetlordd as the Planetlord enthusiast
 @TheHacker as the ThatMob enthusiast
 b4 u nominate note that i may add multiple people for someones enthusiast/multiple chars that people are an enthusiast of ok. dont be mean abt it or i lazer beam you to de ath
+also no im not doing the "prettiest ponies" or whatevcer everyones ponies are pretty everyones cool dont ask